spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

   - Ability to create and update DNS record names.

   -  Two custom domain names.
-One domain for the Grafana dashboard, and another for host clusters to forward metrics to the monitoring stack.
+One domain is for the Grafana dashboard, and another is for host clusters to forward metrics to the monitoring stack.

   - Ability to create a public certificate for each domain.